 When consuming the web tool with an output feature service, all output features are copied to the hosting server's data store, regardless of where the original result resides on the server.

-When you publish a web tool to an ArcGIS Server site federated with your portal, an allowconnection command has to be executed on your hosting server.
-Otherwise, the results cannot be copied to your hosting server.
+When you publish a web tool to an ArcGIS Server site federated with your portal, an allowconnection command must be run on the hosting server.
+Otherwise, the results cannot be copied to the hosting server.

-Upon web tool execution, the server provides an URL to the result feature service.
+When the web tool runs, the server provides a URL to the result feature service.
 If you consume the web tool in ArcGIS Pro, the result is added as a layer with a service URL to the table of contents.
 If you consume the web tool from a REST endpoint, the result is a JSON representation of the URL.

 The Output feature service name parameter is optional.
-If you leave the Output feature service name blank and consume a web tool, a regular output feature or table is generated.
+If you leave the Output feature service name parameter unspecified and consume a web tool, a regular output feature or table is generated.

 The original output parameter properties affect the way the feature service is rendered.
 The following are common scenarios: